adsuzany/adsuzany/README.md

 ### Hello, I'm Ada Suzany ✨
-- 🔭 I’m currently working as full stack developer
+- 🔭 I’m currently working as backend developer
-- 🌱 Studing React and NestJs
+- 🌱 Studing Java and Node
-- ⚡ Also worked with Software Testing for some time
+- ⚡ Also worked as full stack developer for some time, using Node and React
 - 😄 Pronouns: She/Her

   ##